KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 #### Access Control Policies
-While this is not covered in this tutorial, it should already being noted that research is being done into having a new authentication mechanism for Solid servers called [Access Control Policies (ACP)](https://github.com/solid/authorization-panel/blob/main/proposals/acp/index.md).
+While this is not covered in this tutorial, it should already be noted that research is being done into having a new authentication mechanism for Solid servers called [Access Control Policies (ACP)](https://github.com/solid/authorization-panel/blob/main/proposals/acp/index.md).
 This is not supported yet in CSS but is planned as a future alternative.